google/flax/flip/README.md

 # FLIP : Flax Improvement Process

-Most changes can be discussed in issues/discussions and with pull requests.
+Most changes can be discussed with simple issues/discussions and pull requests.

 Some changes though are a bit larger in scope or require more discussion, and these should be implemented as FLIPs.
 This allows for writing longer documents